-This component of the Pan-Ethnic Carrier Screen tests for 690 pathogenic variants in 135 genes, as well as full gene deletion and duplication analysis for 3 genes (CFTR, HBA1, and HBA2) causing autosomal recessive conditions.
-It is to date and includes conditions of mobility, developmental delay, visual impairment, hearing loss, intellectual disability, skin irregularities, joint and bone disorders, abnormalities of the nervous system, and numerous metabolic syndromes.
+This component of the Pan-Ethnic Carrier Screen tests for 689 pathogenic variants in 134 genes, as well as full gene deletion and duplication analysis for 2 genes (HBA1 and HBA2) causing autosomal recessive conditions.
+It includes screening for conditions that cause mobility issues, developmental delay, visual impairment, hearing loss, intellectual disability, skin irregularities, joint and bone disorders, abnormalities of the nervous system, and numerous metabolic syndromes.
 None of these conditions has a cure, but some can be well managed with diet or medication (e.g. PKU or biotinidase deficiency).
-Many of these conditions, however, can result in a shortened lifespan or require continued medical care (e.g. Tay-Sachs disease or cystic fibrosis).
+Many of these conditions, however, can result in a shortened lifespan or require continued medical care (e.g. Tay-Sachs Disease or Cystic Fibrosis).

-This component of the test screens for 30 pathogenic variants in 8 genes causing X-linked recessive conditions, as well as full gene deletion/duplication analysis of 2 additional genes (DMD and MECP2).
-This testing includes repeat analysis for Fragile X syndrome, the most common genetic form of intellectual disability in males.
+This component of the test screens for 29 pathogenic variants in 7 genes causing X-linked recessive conditions.
+This testing includes repeat analysis for Fragile X Syndrome, the most common genetic form of intellectual disability in males.
 Females who are carriers for one of these conditions are at risk to pass the disease on to their sons.

 ABCC8, ACADM, ACADS, ACADVL, ACAT1, AGA, AGL, AGXT, AIRE, ALDH3A2, ALDOB, ALPL, ARSA, ARSB, ASL, ASPA, ASS1, ATM, ATP7B, BBS1, BBS10, BCKDHA, BCKDHB, BCS1L, BLM, BTD, CAPN3, CBS, CFTR, CHM, CLN3, CLN5, CLN8, CLRN1, CNGB3, CPT1A, CPT2, CTNS, CTSC, CTSK, CYP1B1, CYP21A2, DBT, DHCR7, DLD, DMD, DPYD, EDAR, ELP1, F11, F9, FAH, FANCC, FH, FKTN, FMR1, G6PC, G6PD, GAA, GALC, GALNS, GALT, GBA, GCDH, GHRHR, GJB2, GJB6, GLA, GLB1, GNE, GNPTAB, GP1BB, GP9, GRHPR, GUSB, HADHA, HBA1, HBA2, HBB, HEXA, HEXB, HFE, HMOX1, HSD17B4, IDS, IDUA, IVD, LAMA3, LAMB3, LAMC2, LIPH, MAN2B1, MCOLN1, MECP2, MEFV, MLC1, MMAA, MMAB, MMACHC, MPI, MUT, NAGLU, NBN, NEB, NLRP7, NPC1, NPC2, NPHS1, NPHS2, OPA3, OTC, PAH, PANK2, PCDH15, PEX1, PEX7, PKHD1, PMM2, POMGNT1, PPT1, PROP1, PYGM, RMRP, RS1, SACS, SERPINA1, SGCA, SGCB, SGCG, SGSH, SLC12A6, SLC17A5, SLC19A2, SLC22A5, SLC26A2, SLC26A4, SLC37A4, SMN1, SMPD1, TH, TMEM216, TPP1, TTC37, TTPA, TYR, VPS13B, WISP3, WRN